 Have a Locksmith on Speed Dial

 I gotta guy.
 He knows I own a dog walking company, and he will open any door I ask him to.
 I have a section in my contract that authorizes me to call a locksmith even if I cannot get a hold of the owner.
 I don't like to leave anything to chance.
 If it's the pet owners fault (ex: they didn't check the keys), we charge them.
 If it's one of my walker's fault, I eat the bill.
 No matter what, their pet gets cared for.

 Invest in A Key Cutting Machine

-I bought a key cutting machine and it’s one of my favorite tools.
+I bought a key cutting machine and it's one of my favorite tools.
 Although I do ask for two sets of keys, I usually only get one.
-Since my clients drop them off when I’m not at the office or home, in some cases I end up finding out that they only provided one set.
+Since my clients drop them off when I'm not at the office or home, in some cases I end up finding out that they only provided one set.
 Inevitably, this will be the house one of my walkers gets locked out of.
 To make it easier, I bought a used key cutting machine.
-Mine was a couple hundred dollars used.
-It’s not the best machine, but since I only make a few keys every week, it gets the job done.
+Mine was a couple of hundred dollars used.
+It's not the best machine, but since I only make a few keys every week, it gets the job done.
 A new machine will cost about $750.00.

 Keys are difficult to manage and as your dog walking company grows, it only gets more difficult.
 Mistakes happen and you don't want to be left out in the cold (or heat).
 Make sure you have a system in place to help you provide security and a backup plan in case you find yourself locked out.

 We would love to hear what you do to manage keys!
 Let us know in the comments.